 *Students are not eligible for any tuition refund after the first day of classes.
 This policy applies to all circumstances of course discontinuance, including by student’s own volition or due to academic disqualification.

-The Doctor of Occupational Therapy Program will be accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, Maryland 20814-3449.
+The Doctor of Occupational Therapy Program has applied for accreditation and has been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, Maryland 20814-3449.
 ACOTE’s telephone number, c/o AOTA, is 301-652-AOTA and its web address is www.acoteonline.org.

 Letter of Intent Submitted to ACOTE